SUNY Curriculum Code: 2243

 - Demonstrate proficiency in the use of computers and computational techniques, as well as technological and problem-solving skills.

-- Demonstrate specific knowledge of IT-related areas, including: computer concepts, application software, database systems, networks, and telecommunications.
+- Demonstrate specific knowledge of IS/IT related areas, including; computer concepts, application software, database systems, networks, and telecommunications.

-- Demonstrate knowledge of IS development, operations, organizational considerations, and project management techniques.
+- Apply knowledge of IS/IT development, planning, and strategic and project management techniques.

 SUNY General Education Requirement